cuba-platform/masquerade/README.md

 ![Create Configuration](images/testConfiguration.png)

-After that, select the simple test or the test class you want to run, right click on it and select *Debug* option.
+After that select the simple test or the test class you want to run, right click on it and select *Debug* option.

 To run the tests using Gradle, add the following task to the ```build.gradle``` file: